Boot.dev Blog ยป Javascript ยป 19 Simple JavaScript Projects for Beginners [2023 Updated]

 Okay, so this isn’t exactly a stand-alone project, but an interactive course that forces you to write a lot of code can get you started on the right foot.

-This JavaScript course from Boot.dev is free to audit, and it takes you from a complete beginner and teaches you the skills you need to progress as a programmer.
-I only recommend it because it’s kinda like a project in the sense that you’ll solve many individual coding challenges in JavaScript.
+Our own JavaScript course from Boot.dev is free to audit, and it takes you from a complete beginner and teaches you the skills you need to progress as a programmer.
+I recommend it because it’s kinda like a project in the sense that you’ll solve many individual coding challenges in JavaScript.

-I want to start with the weather app because I believe it’s genuinely useful and has a chance of being used in your day-to-day life.
+The weather app is genuinely useful and has a chance of being used in your day-to-day life.
 This tutorial that I’m linking to is perfect for beginners because it’s going to help you understand the core basics of the DOM and teach you how to use the fetch API to call and get data from a third-party service.

 The app tutorial will walk you through building a location-based weather app.
 Based on your current location, the app will show you the weather there.